-Start of end-stage renal failure
+Start of established renal failure (ERF)

-End-stage renal failure (ESRF) is defined as the date of the first dialysis (or of pre-emptive transplant).
+Established renal failure (also known as end-stage renal failure/end-stage renal disease) is defined as the date of the first dialysis (or of pre-emptive transplant).

 If a patient is started as 'acute' renal failure and does not recover, the date of start of renal replacement should be backdated to the start of acute dialysis.